mummer4/mummer/README.md

 **NOTE**

-Further documentation, but potentially out of date, is in the [docs](../../tree/master/docs) directory.
+Further documentation, is in the [docs](../../tree/master/docs) directory.
 Please refer to the [INSTALL.md](INSTALL.md) file for installation instructions.

 ## DESCRIPTION